andrewmolyuk/eslint-plugin-vue-modular/docs/rules/no-business-logic-in-ui-kit.md

 ### Option Details

 - **`uiKitPaths`** (array): Array of paths that should be treated as UI kit directories.
 Default: `["src/shared/ui/"]`
+  Note: common utilities placed under `src/shared/` are considered safe by the rule implementation.
+To change this behavior, either add specific modules to `allowedImports` or include `src/shared/` in `uiKitPaths` if you want the rule to consider a broader set of files as part of the UI kit.
 - **`allowedImports`** (array): Array of explicitly allowed import module names.
 Default: `[]`
 - **`detectSideEffects`** (boolean): Whether to detect and report side-effectful operations.
 Default: `true`